Oiroizoi/evolvinator/README.md

 - Predicted outcomes are more accurate for single-stem words than for compounds.
 For better results, enter each component of a compound word separately.

 ## Other notes
-- You can click on "Expected outcomes" to see more information, including additional steps in the word's development and outcomes in other dialects.
+- You can click on the "Expected outcomes" header to see more information, including additional steps in the word's development and outcomes in other dialects.
 - Words appear approximately as they would have been written at the time.
 You can select "Use modern typography" to show the words with modern letterforms instead.
 - In many cases, spellings and pronunciations have varied greatly by region and individual.
 The ones shown are only representative examples.
 - Results will not always be accurate.
 Incorrect predictions may be due to unexpected word developments or flaws in the program.
-- If you find a bug or have other feedback, please create an issue!
+- If you find a bug or have other feedback, please [create an issue](https://github.com/Oiroizoi/evolvinator/issues/new)!

+## Example inputs
+These examples demonstrate the form of valid inputs as well as some of the major developments of the daughter languages.

+### Ancient Greek
+- ángelos ("messegner, angel", Noun)
+- bréchei ("he/she wets, it rains", Verb)
+- déndron ("tree", Noun)
+- ekbaínō ("I go out", Verb)
+- elégomen ("we said", Verb)
+- ennéa ("nine", Other)
+- gráphō ("I draw, I write", Verb)
+- hērōïkós ("heroic", Other)
+- hyiós ("son", Noun)
+- kardía ("heart", Noun)
+- nýmphē ("bride", Noun)
+- ouranós ("sky, heaven", Noun)
+- paidíon ("little child", Noun)
+- polloí ("many", Other)
+- psȳchḗ ("soul")
+- pterón ("wing, feather", Noun)
+- rhíza ("root", Noun)
+- thálassa ("sea", Noun)

+### Classical Latin
+- adiūtāre ("to help", Infinitive verb)
+- audīre ("to hear", Infinitive verb)
+- cantō ("I sing", Conjugated verb)
+- caelum ("sky, heaven", Noun)
+- carcerem ("prison", Noun)
+- cāseum ("cheese", Noun)
+- duōs ("two", Other)
+- falsum ("deceived, false", Other)
+- fēcī ("I did", Conjugated verb)
+- fēminās ("women", Noun)
+- flammam ("flame", Noun)
+- īnsulam ("island", Noun)
+- locum ("place", Noun)
+- mōnstrāre ("to show", Infinitive verb)
+- nitidum ("shining", Other)
+- novum ("new", Other)
+- oculōs ("eyes", Noun)
+- parabolam ("comparison, parable, word", Noun)
+- quattuor ("four", Other)
+- ratiōnem ("reason, calculation", Noun)
+- signum ("sign", Noun)
+- solvere ("to loosen, to solve", Infinitive verb)
+- strictum ("tightened", Other)
+- undecim ("eleven", Other)
+- vēritātem ("truth", Noun)

+### Old English
+All words are stressed on the first syllable unless otherwise noted.
+- ǣfre ("ever", Other)
+- æppel ("apple", Noun)
+- āsċamod ("ashamed", Past participle, 2nd syllable stressed)
+- bāt ("boat", Noun)
+- blētsian ("to bless", Infinitive verb)
+- boga ("bow", Noun)
+- ċiriċe ("church", Noun)
+- cnīfas ("knives", Noun)
+- cwiculīċe ("quickly", Other)
+- drincþ ("drinks", Conjugated Verb)
+- flēoge ("fly", Noun)
+- folgian ("to follow", Infinitive verb)
+- ġēar ("year", Noun)
+- ġeboren ("born", Past participle, 2nd syllable stressed)
+- ġeolwe ("yellow", Other)
+- ġeþōht ("thought", Noun, 2nd syllable stressed)
+- hāliġ ("holy", Other)
+- hræfn ("raven", Noun)
+- hundas ("dogs", Noun)
+- hwēol ("wheel", Noun)
+- lōcian ("to look", Infinitive verb)
+- mȳs ("mice", Noun)
+- plegodon ("played (plural)", Conjugated verb)
+- sihþ ("sight", Noun)
+- sneġel ("snail, slug", Noun)
+- steorra ("star", Noun)
+- ūle ("owl", Noun)
+- weorold ("world", Noun)
+- wrist ("wrist", Noun)

 ## Main sources
 - [Phonological history of English](https://en.wikipedia.org/wiki/Phonological_history_of_English)